stimulusreflex/cable_ready/README.md

 });
 ```

-## Testing & Experimenting

-Learn more about CableReady by running the [CableReady Test](https://github.com/hopsoft/cable_ready_test) project.

 ## Advanced Usage

-If you prefer server rendering, consider using CableReady in concert with a gem like
+Consider using CableReady in concert with a gem like
-[SelfRenderer](https://github.com/hopsoft/self_renderer) for a simple yet powerful workflow.
+[SelfRenderer](https://github.com/hopsoft/self_renderer) to create a powerful SPA style user experience with the simplicity of server side rendering.